Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/libreoffice-fresh-standard.md

     Russian, and Spanish.
   - The Full version includes all languages supported by LibreOffice.

   NOTE: this version does NOT includes manuals.
+Consult the "libreoffice" entry with the "-a" option of AM or AppMan to verify the actual installation size.

  ![Screenshot](https://upload.wikimedia.org/wikipedia/commons/4/42/LibreOffice_7.2.4.1_start_centre_screenshot.png)